pszufe/KissCluster/README.md

 This command creates a cluster named `myc` in the `us-east-2` AWS region with a passwordless SSH across the nodes (not needed for some cluster configuration, you can skip this option if you do not need it) and the S3 bucket `s3://kissc-data-1qlz7ow7tfqmo/` to store the data (update the bucket name to match your configuration).

 The software will create your cluster.
 However the cluster has zero nodes and the KissCluster cluster master is serverless - so there is not a single server yet.

-### Create a AWS SecurityGroup (AWS passwordless ssh nodes only)

-If you need to have a passwordless SSH (required by some cluster types - e.g. [Julia parallel](https://docs.julialang.org/en/latest/manual/parallel-computing) you need to make sure that the network traffic is allowed across all your cluster nodes.
-On the AWS platform simply create a SecurityGroup (enable the access to it from your computer) and next edit it to enable access to this security group from within itself.
-See [this picture](https://github.com/pszufe/KissCluster/blob/master/manual/aws_passwordless_ssh.png) for reference.

 ### Add nodes to the cluster